 Yes!
-The auto insurance quotes you get at Kanetix.ca come straight from the insurance companies and are the same rates you would get if you called them directly; there is no better price to be had.
-But remember, the rates are only as accurate as the details you provide, so if any information changes once you're chatting with the insurance provider, your rate may change too.
+The auto insurance quotes you get at Kanetix.ca come straight from the insurance companies and are the same rates you would get if you called them directly.
+But remember, the rates are only as accurate as the details you provide, so if any information changes once you're chatting with the insurance company, your rate may change too.

-For example, if there's a ticket you forgot to include, or you decide to go with a different deductible, then your auto insurance rate will likely change.
-The same is true too, if you choose not to bundle your home insurance but originally indicated it was something you'd consider doing.
-If you don't end up getting home insurance with the provider you buy your auto insurance from, then you'll lose the multi-line discount that was originally applied to your auto insurance quote.
+For example, if there's a ticket you forgot to include, or you decide to go with a different deductible, then your auto insurance rate be adjusted to reflect this change.
+The same is true if you choose not to bundle your home insurance, but originally indicated it was something you'd consider doing.
+If you don't end up getting home insurance with the company you buy your auto insurance from, then you'll lose the multi-line discount that was originally applied to your auto insurance quote.

 What happens after I get my auto insurance quotes?

 Once you get your car insurance quotes, call Kanetix.ca and we'll help you secure your rate.
-We'll connect you to the provider who offered you the best rate with our priority phone lines.
+Using our priority phone lines, we'll connect you to the provider who offered you the best rate.
 With your permission, we'll also send your quote details to the insurance provider you've selected so you don't have to enter the same information twice.
-Then, once you are speaking with them, they will validate the information to ensure it is accurate and up-to-date, and your insurance needs are met.
+Then, once you are speaking with them, they will validate the information to ensure it is accurate, up-to-date, and your insurance needs are met.

 Where you live and drive: If you live in a rural area, chances are you'll pay less than someone who lives and drives in a city where there are more drivers on the road, and the likelihood of getting into a collision is higher.
 Also, more vehicles tend to be stolen in urban areas.

-Each province sets out their own rules on what car insurance coverages are compulsory, however, there are some that are common across the country.
+Each province has their own rules governing which car insurance coverages are compulsory, however, some are found across the country:

-- Third-party liability: In all provinces and territories in Canada, Third-Party Liability is mandatory.
+Third-Party Liability is mandatory in all provinces and territories.
 This coverage will pay for the outcome of a lawsuit if you are sued because a collision you caused resulted in the injury or death of another, or resulted in damage to their property.
-Generally, the minimum required amount of coverage you need to have is $200,000, although typically most drivers have at least $1 million.
+Generally, the minimum required amount of coverage you need to have is $200,000, although most drivers have at least $1 million.

-- Accident Benefits: With the exception of Newfoundland and Labrador, Accident Benefits are mandatory across the country.
-Accident Benefits will pay for things like medical treatments, income replacement and funeral expenses if you are injured or killed in a car accident.
-Additionally, some areas of the country require that your auto insurance policy include Direct Compensation Property Damage (DCPD) and/or Uninsured Automobile coverage.
+Some areas of the country require that your auto insurance policy include Direct Compensation Property Damage (DCPD) and/or Uninsured Automobile coverage.
 DCPD covers damage to your vehicle or its contents when someone else causes a collision you’re involved in.
-Uninsured Automobile coverage also offers protection to you if you’re involved in a collision where the other driver, who is at fault for the accident, does not have auto insurance.
+Uninsured Automobile coverage offers protection to you if you’re involved in a collision where the other driver, who is at fault for the accident, does not have auto insurance.

 While every province has compulsory minimums that you must have as part of your auto insurance policy, there are also optional coverages and endorsements that you can add to your policy for a fee.
 A few of the more popular include:

-- Comprehensive coverage: This insures your car against damage caused by events like theft and vandalism.
+Comprehensive coverage: This insures your car against damage caused by theft and vandalism.

-- Depreciation waiver: If you have a new car, this endorsement ensures you will receive the full value of your vehicle should it end up being considered a total loss.
+Depreciation waiver: If you have a new car, this endorsement ensures you will receive the full value of your vehicle should it end up being considered a total loss after an accident.

-Parts of your auto insurance policy may have deductibles.
 A deductible is the portion of an insurance claim you agree to pay.
-Your car insurance provider covers the remaining cost.
-Your deductibles play a part in how your rates are calculated.
+Your car insurance company covers the remaining cost.
+Your deductibles also play a part in how your rates are calculated.
 Depending on how much financial responsibility you take on in the event of a claim, your auto insurance rates will reflect your commitment.
-Take on more responsibility (i.e. increase your deductibles) and your rates will lower, take on less responsibility (i.e. decrease your deductibles) and your auto insurance premiums will increase.
+Take on more responsibility (i.e. increase your deductibles) and your rates will lower, take on less responsibility (i.e. decrease your deductibles) and your monthly auto insurance premiums will increase.

-If you’ve chosen to include Collision coverage, Comprehensive coverage, or both on your auto insurance policy, the broker or agent you speak with when discussing your insurance needs will ask you about deductibles.
+If you’ve chosen to include collision coverage, comprehensive coverage, or both on your auto insurance policy, the broker or agent you speak with when discussing your insurance needs will ask you about deductibles.
 Specifically, you’ll be asked how much you’d like your deductibles to be.
 Give this question some thought before answering because you’ll want to pick a deductible that fits your budget and will not cause financial stress should you need to submit a claim.
-While it’s true, your car insurance premiums will be lower with a higher deductible, your deductible needs to align with your personal finances.
-In general, the most common choices for deductibles are $1,000 or $500; however, there may be other deductible options available to you that may better fit your needs.
+While it’s true that your car insurance premiums will be lower with a higher deductible, your deductible needs to align with your personal finances.
+The most common choices for deductibles are $500 or $1,000.

 Auto insurance rates and how they vary across Canada

-To drive in Canada, auto insurance is required by law from coast-to-coast-to-coast; however, the cost for coverage varies significantly depending on which province or territory you live in.
-A recent report (2017) commissioned by Ontario’s Ministry of Finance detailed the average auto insurance premiums paid by drivers across the country, and the range in rates is considerable.
+To drive in Canada, auto insurance is legally required from coast-to-coast; however, the cost for coverage varies significantly depending on which province or territory you live in.
+A recent report commissioned by the Insurance Bureau of Canada detailed the average auto insurance premiums paid by drivers across the country, and the range in rates is considerable: